incognite-lab/Pepper-Controller/README.md

-# GUI for communication with humanoid robot Pepper
+# Pepper Controller

-Pepper-gui is a graphical user interface that allows controlling humanoid robot Pepper.
+This is set of tools to control Pepper humanoid robot from Python.

+## GUI Interface

 ![Image](gui.png)